 Who Needs to Make an S-4 Filing?

 The SEC requires an S-4 filing from any publicly traded company undergoing a merger or an acquisition.
 This form must also be filed in bankruptcy situations when there is an exchange offer on the table, and during hostile takeovers.
 The form must be filed regardless of the underlying purpose of the merger.
+Other examples of companies that are required to file an S-4 include technology startups merging for synergy or established manufacturers integrating their supply chains.
+It also may be relevant in a Chapter 11 scenario if the reorganization plan includes equity exchanges.

 Companies merge for a wide range of underlying reasons.
 It may be a strategic move in which two companies that have unrelated business concepts join forces to expand their market and revenue.
 It may occur when competitors who share the same market decide it would be more efficient to join forces and leverage economies of scale to reduce costs or expand offerings.
 Companies may also merge when they have the same or equivalent products in non-competing markets, because a merger is an easy way to expand their reach.
 Finally, companies that occupy different parts of the supply chain may decide to merge to reduce costs and integrate their supply chain.